DS-567/AMD-AOHW25_620/Model_sw_to_hw/README.md

 ## Demonstrator Dependencies 📝

 - Python: **3.9.10**
-- Vitis: **2023.1**
-- FPGA platform: **Nexys A7-100T**

-⚠️ **Note:** This design is hardware-dependent and requires the custom PCBs.
-The build instructions can still be followed, but the system will not function without them!

 ---

- ## Build Steps to Run the Demonstrator 🔨
+ ## Build Steps to Run the Python Script 🔨

-There are two stages for building the demonstrator, which must be performed in order.
+The following stages must be performed in order.

  ## 1. Python GUI Build 📺